kevinashworth/new-aws-kevinashworth-com/src/content/post/2015/2015-10-04-sag-aftra-national-convention.md

 ---
 title: SAG-AFTRA National Convention
-excerpt: 'Spent the weekend doing the work of my union as a delegate to the 2015 SAG-AFTRA National Convention'
+excerpt: "Spent the weekend doing the work of my union as a delegate to the 2015 SAG-AFTRA National Convention"
 publishDate: 2015-10-04
 category: Blog
 tags: [SAG-AFTRA, Union]